gabomotamc/enhanced-posts/README.md

 ## Support

-For questions, feature requests, or bug reports, please contact [your support email or website].
+For questions, feature requests, or bug reports, please contact.

 ---